nattar-kani/notes-cheatsheets/README.md

-# sql-interview-Q-A
+# SQL Interview Q&A
 I have compiled all the SQL interview Q&amp;A from the web